BananaMan9572/ResonantMod/README.md

 # Resonant Mod

-Resonant Orbit Calculator is a mod for KSP that is designed to help calculate resonant target orbits for satellite constellations.
+Resonant Mod is a mod for KSP that is designed to help calculate resonant target orbits for satellite constellations.
 It provides a tool for determining the required orbital paramters for a resonant orbit.

 - **Orbit Calculation** Computes paramaters for satellite constellations
 - **Dynamic Body Selection** Allows you to choose whatever planet or moon, no matter the star system.